-The United States Food & Drug Administration (FDA) recently granted Emergency Use Authorization for two COVID-19 vaccines:
+The United States Food & Drug Administration (FDA) has granted Emergency Use Authorization for three COVID-19 vaccines:

 Here’s what you should know about these vaccines if you take an anticoagulant (also called a blood thinner).